phantomstudios/reveal-on-scroll/.github/ISSUE_TEMPLATE/REQUEST_A_FEATURE.md

 > What is the problem you're trying to solve?

-e.g. "We need the ability to customize x..."
+e.g. "We need the ability to customize..."

 > What solution would you like to see?

-e.g. "A new input argument that accepts..."
+e.g. "A new config option that controls..."

 <!--
 Before posting, please check that the feature hasn't already been: